Skip to main content

 Of course, this is to be expected from an aircraft that is capable of carrying nearly 100 passengers in its regional airliner form.

-Despite the additional space of the Embraer, both aircraft are able to carry a maximum of 19 passengers.
 However, carry 19 passengers on the Lineage 1000E is a far more realistic prospect than 19 passengers on the Global 7500.

 Furthermore, the Lineage 1000E is capable of carrying far more baggage than the Global.
 The Lineage 1000E has a baggage capacity of 443 cubic feet compared with the 195 cubic feet capacity of the Global 7500.